jerseyschorr/periscope/README.md

 # Periscope

 We created Periscope to help us get a dashboard view into all of servers during deployments.
-At a quick glance we can see our servers come to life in realtime without the need for multiple browser tabs.
+At a quick glance, we can monitor the status of our servers in realtime without the need for multiple browser tabs.

 ## Requirements